Susan Dunn: Career

 Dunn began her professional performing career in the early 1980s appearing in operas with good regional companies in the United States.
 She made her professional debut in 1982 in the title role of Verdi's Aida with the Peoria Civic Opera.
 After winning several major awards and competitions, Dunn's career began to take off.
 In 1985 she sang Sieglinde in Die Walküre at Carnegie Hall.
 In 1986, Dunn made her debut at Avery Fisher Hall with Zubin Mehta and the New York Philharmonic as the soprano soloist in a production of Verdi's Requiem.
 That same year she made her European debut as Hélène in Les vêpres siciliennes at the Teatro Comunale di Bologna and her debut at La Scala as Aida.
+In 1987 she also made her debut with Robert Shaw and the Atlanta Symphony Orchestra and Chorus in performances and in the Telarc recording of Verdi’s Requiem, which went on to win 3 Grammys in 1989.

 In 1987, Dunn made her debut with Cincinnati Opera as Desdemona in Verdi's Otello.
 Dunn reprised the role the following year in her debut with Opera Australia.
 Dunn made several other debuts in 1988 including the role of Leonora in Verdi's Il trovatore with San Diego Opera, Leonora in Verdi's La forza del destino with Lyric Opera of Chicago, and Elisabetta in Verdi's Don Carlo with Dallas Opera.
 Dunn also sang with James Conlon and the Orchestra of the Maggio Musicale at the 1988 Edinburgh International Festival.
 In 1989, Dunn made her debut with the Vienna State Opera as Amelia in Verdi's Un ballo in maschera and reprised the role later that year in her debut with the Houston Grand Opera.
 Dunn also recorded Verdi's Requiem with Robert Shaw and the Atlanta Symphony that year which went on to win a Grammy Award.